 This project tackles the issue of meaningless work, by exploring new ways to make sure everything they do has value.
 Instead of “throwing away” the work of students, Exponential Learning captures it and makes it available to other students.
 Then, when students do an assignment, they build on all this previous work and do something new that future students will be able to use.
 This will make assignments more meaningful and useful, which will increase engagement and expand our collective knowledge on every topic.

-This project seeks to better support all students by addressing this question: How might we facilitate students’ informal exponential learning experiences?
-So that we can make the information they seek and already share, open for all students to learn from and contribute to.
+This project seeks to better support all students by addressing this question: How might we facilitate students’ informal learning experiences so that we can make the information they seek and already share, open for all students to learn from and contribute to?